dustinleer/Traversing-the-Template-Hierarchy-in-Designland/Traversing the Template Hierarchy in Designland.md

 ![Say What?](https://media.giphy.com/media/xTkcEId8z20sPCMlK8/giphy.gif)

 **Wait!** This doesn't look like a full sidebar though does it?
 That's because we're making a call to another template piece.
 This is where we can break items down into modular pieces, this is especially useful when creating pieces that are reusable.

+Alright so we need to discuss where this `sidebar.php` template part is, it is located in a folder/directory called `parts`.
+This can be done with lots of reusable pieces for our sites.
+I personally like to leverage this, functionality.
+We can also have a `parts` folder/directory with multiple sub-folders/sub-directories.
+This can allow for a more granular breakdown in our modules and thier functionality.